evidence-dev/evidence/sites/docs/pages/components/big-value.md

 ```
 ### Linking to other pages

-href can be used to link to external or internal pages
+url can be used to link to external or internal pages

 <BigValue
   data={orders_with_comparisons}